reece/tc-variant-annotation/README.md

   important to get "right" now and what can be deferred.
 Discuss what your code achieves as well as what might be considered for future work.

+* Create a PR for your branch.
+Invite me to review it.

 ## Ensembl Annotation Sources